Rokasl/CS408_project/report/source/09_chapter_2.md

 just without type support.
 Its interpreter is written in Haskell, although it has potential to be ported to JavaScript or PHP to support web operations.

+In the context of the project Shonky language data structures are used by the Abstract Machine, in Chapter 5 it is explained in great detail of how exactly were they used and for what purpose.
+However, Shonky interpreter is completely scrapped and is only used as a reference in solving any Abstract Machine or Compiler difficulties.

 ##Frankjnr

-Frankjnr is an implementation of Frank programming language described in "*Do be do be do*" [@FrankPaper].
+Frankjnr is an newest implementation of Frank functional programming language described in "*Do be do be do*" [@FrankPaper] paper.
+Frankjnr has a parser for Frank syntax, thus the user is able to use Frank to write expressions.
+After parsing Frank code it performs type check and other necessary operations followed by compilation to Shonky supported data structures which are then used by Shonky interpreter to run Frank.

 ### Frankjnr limitations